ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 # Disadvantages of semantic versioning

--   Sometimes it is difficult to establish whether a change is "breaking" or not (see for example the article [Semantic Versioning Will Not Save You](https://hynek.me/articles/semver-will-not-save-you/)).
+-   Sometimes it is difficult to establish whether a change is "breaking" or not (see for example the article [Semantic Versioning Will Not Save You](https://hynek.me/articles/semver-will-not-save-you/)) or this [XKCD comic](https://xkcd.com/1172/).

 -   For projects with a large critical mass, it may make more sense to use the release date, as is the case with C++.
 Python is also moving in this direction with [PEP 2026](https://peps.python.org/pep-2026/).